mojsony/api-descriptions/campaign/campaign-problems.md

 To learn more see general guidance on [error handling](common-getstarted.html#error-handling).
 Range of problem codes for this API is `50800 - 50999`.
-Codes 50800-51449 are mapped to standard http status codes

 Common problems
 ---------------

+First 50 codes in a range `50800-50849` are reserved for situations described by standard http status codes.

 Literal |  Code | Description
 ------------------------------------ | -----:| ---------------------------------------------------
-400-bad-request                      | 50800 | Request is not valid.
-Field {field:} failed following validation {error:} 403-forbidden                        | 50801 | User is not authorized to access resource or perform such a command on a resource
-404-not-found                        | 50802 | Requested resource could not be found
-410-gone                             | 50804 | Requested resource is no longer available
-500-internal-error                   | 50805 | Unexpected error condition has occurred
-501-not-implemented                  | 50806 | Service does not currently implement the operation, or it lacks the capability to fulfill the request.
-This implies possible future implementation
-503-service-unavailable              | 50807 | Service is currently unavailable (because it is overloaded or down for maintenance).
+bad-request                      | 50800 | Request is not valid.
+Field {field:} failed following validation {error:} forbidden                        | 50801 | User is not authorized to access resource or perform such a command on a resource not-found                        | 50802 | Requested resource could not be found gone                             | 50803 | Requested resource is no longer available internal-error                   | 50804 | Unexpected error condition has occurred not-implemented                  | 50805 | Service does not currently implement the operation, or it lacks the capability to fulfill the request.
+This implies possible future implementation service-unavailable              | 50806 | Service is currently unavailable (because it is overloaded or down for maintenance).
 This is a temporary state